-When the link is operating in radar avoidance mode, the Spectrum Expert page (Figure 207) contains the following additional information:
+When the link is operating in radar avoidance mode, the Spectrum Expert page (Figure 221) contains the following additional information:

 - The main page title has the "Radar Avoidance" suffix. - The only controls available to the master are the Interference Threshold attribute.
-This has no effect on the operation of the wireless link and will only affect the generation of the channel spectrum graphics. - Extra color coding of the interference histogram is provided (Table 200).
+This has no effect on the operation of the wireless link and will only affect the generation of the channel spectrum graphics. - Extra color coding of the interference histogram is provided (Table 185).

-Figure 207 Spectrum Expert page with radar avoidance - Standard Display
+Figure 221 Spectrum Expert page with radar avoidance - Standard Display Spectrum Expert - Radar Avoidance with Dynamic Spectrum Optimization

-Figure 208 Spectrum Expert page with radar avoidance - Extended Display
+Figure 222 Spectrum Expert page with radar avoidance - Extended Display Spectrum Expert - Radar Avoidance with Dynamic Spectrum Optimization